Aeronite-P/Full-Chem-AR-Lab/README.md

-Built an interactive AR chemistry system using computer vision and hand tracking to simulate atomic interaction and molecule formation in real time, improving engagement and accessibility in STEM learning.

-README
 # Chem AR Lab

 Chem AR Lab is a camera-based augmented reality chemistry sandbox that uses hand tracking to let users interact with atoms and molecules directly through their webcam.